Our policy on cycling

 The mobility strategies are collected in our sustainable urban mobility plan for 2040.
 One of the main themes focuses on how Utrecht can and wants to develop in the fields of traffic and mobility, within the limited available space.
 For instance, the plan determines where cyclists and pedestrians can get more room and also, which routes are the fastest and most logical for cars and public transport.
 The plan also addresses how smart planning of public space can ensure that people walk or bike more often.
 Utrecht wants to be an attractive and easily accessible city that is great for living, working and leisure activities.

 We are making the public space more attractive by reducing the number of parking spaces for cars on the street and by rearranging the layout of the roads.
-Ideally we want cars to park on the edge of the city centre and for cyclists to park their bicycle in one of the bicycle parking facilitities on the edge of the pedestrian zone.
+Ideally we want cars to park on the edge of the city centre and for cyclists to park their bicycle in one of the bicycle parking facilities on the edge of the pedestrian zone.
 This will create more space that can then be used to accommodate more green and playgrounds.

 Create room for commerce, community, and social connection